Complete heteroclinic networks derived from graphs consisting of two cycles: Introduction

-\begin{itemize} \item[(Q1)] Given a digraph $G$ as above, can we add edges between the vertices in $G$ to obtain a digraph $G'$ such that the realisation of $G'$ through the simplex method produces a complete heteroclinic network $X$? \end{itemize}
+\begin{itemize} \item[(Q1)] Given a strongly connected digraph $G$ without 1- and 2-cycles, can we add edges between the vertices in $G$ to obtain a digraph $G'$ such that the realisation of $G'$ through the simplex method produces a complete heteroclinic network $X$? \end{itemize}

 If the answer is yes, we call $X$ a \emph{complete realisation of $G \subset G'$}.
 The vector field for this realisation is obtained by equation (2) in ~\cite{AshPos2013} for the graph $G'$.
 Additionally, we may then ask: